stephenulmer/macos-setup-ansible/README.md

 Ansible and its dependencies are installed into ~/.ansible-bootstrap and pip is installed for system-wide use.
 As the last play in setup.yml, Ansible is installed again using Homebrew, and then ~/.ansible-bootstrap is removed.
 This leaves an Ansible installation that is manageable with brew, and doesn't change the user's python environment.

 The setup.yml playbook only installs the Homebrew package manager and the Mac App Store CLI.
-The user can run additional plays from playbooks/*.yml to install and set-up additional function.

 ## Evolution